Do qubits dream of entangled sheep? Quantum measurement without classical output: Agency in the quantum world

 \subsection{Simultaneous observations}

-We now move to a scenario involving two observers $\Ob_A$ and $\Ob_B$ who try to perform a measurement on the same system simultaneously (see Fig. \ref{fig:simultaneous}).
-In the case of a von Neumann measurement of the same observable this is a well studied scenario \cite{Zurek_2009}.
-The two measurements commute and the outcomes are the same as those arising from the scenario where the observers perform the measurements one after the other, or a situation where the two observers monitor the same measurement apparatus.
-In all of these cases the observers do not influence each other's measurements and all can reach the Heisenberg limit and moreover have correlated results.
+We now move to a scenario involving two observers $\Ob_A$ and $\Ob_B$ who try to sense the same system simultaneously (see Fig. \ref{fig:simultaneous}).
+In the case of a von Neumann \quesurement{} of the same observable, this is a well studied scenario \cite{Zurek_2009}.
+The two \quesurements{} commute and the outcomes are the same as those arising from the scenario where the observers perform the \quesurement{} one after the other, or a situation where the two observers monitor the same \sensor{}.
+In all of these cases the observers do not influence each other's \quesurement{} and all can reach the Heisenberg limit and moreover have correlated results.

-To explore simultaneous swap measurements (see Fig. \ref{fig:simultaneous}) it is useful to write down the matrix for the SWAP operator $S=\sum_{k,l}\ket{k,l}\bra{l,k}$.
-Since $S$ is its own inverse, it is easy to verify that it is also the generator of the partial SWAP unitary $\tilde{S}(t)=e^{-iSt}$ defined so that $S=\tilde{S}(\pi/2)$.
-Using this, we can identify $H_i=S_{\S\Ob}$ as a simple time-independent interaction Hamiltonian for generating the swap measurement\footnote{{Note that the definition of the SWAP includes a tacit assumption about the mapping of the basis states in $\S$ to the basis states in $\Ob$.}}.
-In the following we will assume that this Hamiltonian is implemented by each observer.

-Consider two observers $\Ob_A$ and $\Ob_B$ trying to swap with the same system.
-The closed system Hamiltonian is $H_{i2}=S_{\S\Ob_A}+S_{\S \Ob_B}$ where for simplicity we assume that the coupling strength is the same for both observers.
-Note that the two terms do not commute and so each measurement is altered by the fact that a second simultaneous measurement is being performed.